DaniJG/danijg.github.io/README.md

 - Published to GitHub pages using GitHub actions.

 ### Changes to the theme
-A couple of componnets were overriden to avoid breaking the DotNetCurry magazine articles.
+A couple of componets were overriden to avoid breaking the DotNetCurry magazine articles.
 The original components would remove the `www.` prefix from these URLs, which results in broken links.

 ### Github cards
 Repo cards are generated with [https://gh-card.dev/](https://gh-card.dev/).
 Note the repo should have a description!